Eigenvalues of the non-backtracking operator detached from the bulk: Proof of Theorem

-Since $1$ is always an eigenvalue of the laplacian $D-A$, we have so $\xi_1$ is indeed exactly equal to $1$.
-Moreover, $\xi_2$ must be a real eigenvalue of $H$, otherwise from the fact that the spectrum of $B$ is symmetric with respect to the real line, we would see two eigenvalues of $K$ in the ball $B(\zeta_2,\varepsilon)$, which is a contradiction to Theorem \ref{thm:BFQEP}.
+Since $0$ is always an eigenvalue of the Laplacian $D-A$, we have which implies $1$ is always an eigenvalue of $H$.
+So $\xi_1$ is indeed exactly equal to $1$, {otherwise we have three eigenvalues of $H$: $1, \xi_1$ and $\xi_2$ that are of order $1$, a contradiction to \eqref{eq:omega1}}.

+Moreover, $\xi_2$ must be a real eigenvalue of $H$, otherwise from the fact that the spectrum of $B$ is symmetric with respect to the real line, we would see two eigenvalues of $K$ in the ball $\mathcal B(\zeta_2,\varepsilon)$, which is a contradiction to Theorem \ref{thm:BFQEP}.
 This completes the proof of \eqref{eq:insiders}.